Aaaaaggghhh!! How hard can it possibly be, to keep our homes basically clean?

 90% of stuff, you will, get away without ironing.

-The trick – I’ve discovered the hard way – is little AND often.
+The trick – I’ve discovered the hard way – is little and often, i.e. part of this daily routine.

 once a week less-often-than-I-should clean.